mdayat/edu-manager-pro/docs/api/classroom.md

    > **Note:** The client should handle this response manually to generate a new pair of access and refresh token.
 Please refer to [refresh](auth.md#refresh) endpoint.

-3. `404 Not Found`: The classroom is not found
+3. `404 Not Found`: Classrooms are empty
 4. `500 Internal Server Error`: The server failed to get the classroom

 ## Update Classroom